 Catherine is a Notary Public, member of the Association of Personal Injury Lawyers (APIL) and is certified by the Law Society of Scotland as a Trauma Informed Lawyer, acknowledging her understanding of the lasting effects of abuse and her commitment to supporting clients with sensitivity, respect and care.

-Catherine was the lead solicitor in the landmark case of B & W v The Congregation of the Sisters of Nazareth, proceedings that marked a turning point for survivors of institutional abuse in Scotland.
+Catherine was also the lead solicitor in the landmark case of B & W v The Congregation of the Sisters of Nazareth, proceedings that marked a turning point for survivors of institutional abuse in Scotland.
 In this case, two siblings sought damages for physical and emotional abuse they suffered in a children’s home run by Sisters of Nazareth.
 Although initially dismissed on limitation grounds, the appeal succeeded, with the court recognising that a fair trial was possible.

 The significance of B & W goes well beyond the individual clients.
 The decision reaffirmed access to justice for survivors, many of whose claims - delayed by decades because of trauma, fear, or systemic failures - would otherwise be lost.
 The case underscored the importance of carefully scrutinising limitation and evidential obstacles in historic abuse claims and has helped pave the way for others to come forward.